CODARcode/z-checker-installer/README.md

 z-checker-install2.sh will download Z-checker, ZFP, and SZ and install them, without installation of gnuplot (assuming you already installed gnuplot).

 After installation, please download the two testing data sets, CESM-ATM and MD-simulation (exaalt).
 The two data sets are available only for the purpose of research of compression.
 Please ask for the data by contacting sdi1@anl.gov if interested.

+-------- Quick Start ----------------------

+Then, you are ready to conduct the compression checking.
-Then, you can generate compression results with SZ and ZFP using the following simple steps:
+You can generate compression results with SZ and ZFP using the following simple steps:
+(Note: you have to run z-checker-install.sh or z-checker-install2.sh to install the software before doing the following tests)

+1. Create a new test-case, by executing "createNewZCCase.sh [test-case-name]".
+You need to replace [test-case-name] by a meaningful name.
+For example:
+[user@localhost z-checker-installer] ./createNewZCCase.sh CESM-ATM-tylor-data

+2. Perform the checking by running the command "runZCCase.sh": runZCCase.sh [test-case-name] [data dir] [dimensions....].
+Example:
+[user@localhost z-checker-installer] ./runZCCase.sh CESM-ATM-tylor-data /home/shdi/CESM-testdata/1800x3600 3600 1800

+Then, you can find the report generated in z-checker-installer/Z-checker/[test-case-name]/report.

+-------- Step-by-step Checking ------------

+Unlike the above one-command checking, the following steps present the generation of compression results step by step.

 1. Go to zfp/utils/, and then execute "zfp-zc-ratedistortion.sh [data directory] [dimension sizes....]".
 The compression results are stored in the compressionResults/ directory.
 	For example, suppose the directory of CESM-ATM data set is here: /home/shdi/CESM-testdata/1800x3600, then the command is "zfp-zc-ratedistortion.sh /home/shdi/CESM-testdata/1800x3600 3600 1800".
 Note: the data files stored in the directory are also ending with .dat and the dimension sizes are the same (1800x3600) in this test-case.